 list here.
 Check this gist for the reference.

 The full tree of dependencies expands into multiple screens.
 Their children libraries, and their children, and so forth.
 There are about 100 packages in total.

 Now guess how many of them use monads?
 You know that, it’s zero.
 None of the libraries needs monads to bear their functionality.
 I’d like to stress that.
 Some of them provide a really tough stuff: database access, template system, HTTP communication, etc. Yet they work without monadic operations.
 Why?
 Just because Clojure is powerful enough.
 It brings everything you need for convenient development.
 The authors of those libraries didn’t use monads not because they are not aware of them but because they just don’t need them.

-I don’t believe you are experiencing a trouble which is much more series then something mentioned above and thus craves for monads.
+I don’t believe you are experiencing a trouble which is much more serious then something mentioned above and thus craves for monads.
 There is definitely a plain way for doing this.

 Railway Programming is a toy

 Moving on, most of the people who are using monads told me, they are fascinated with the idea of Railway Programming.
 I believe you are aware of this site and their mental model in general.
 Several years ago I fell into it completely thinking I’ve found the ultimate solution.
 It didn’t work, I regret to say.

 The problem with it is, it’s just a mock.
 A toy model which looks nice on the screen.
 At first glance, it reminds a holy grail that you’ve been looking for years and got it finally.
 So simple: just cut your code into a set of same looking chunks and then build a pipeline.